The Mother of the Market

 The Market Safety Net has helped hundreds of individuals—a testament to the Market community’s enduring resilience during tough times.
 After longtime Market artist Sandi Schmidt’s husband passed away and she needed major surgery only a year later, the Safety Net helped.
 Emery Carl, one of the Market’s most recognizable buskers, faced declining tips due to the waning cash-carrying society, and when he was gripped by a dental emergency, the Safety Net was there to help.

 Sandi Schmidt, a recipient of the Community Safety Fund, at her craft table

 Shaw is still at the forefront of the Market’s fundraising efforts.
 For the past three years, alongside fellow Market artist Miranda Marks, she has devoted countless hours to organizing an annual benefit event, Behind the Table, to help grow the Safety Net.
-Beyond the more than $23,000 raised during this year’s event, the benefit also raises community awareness about the fact that a Safety Net exists.
+Beyond the more than $23,000 raised during that year’s event, the benefit also raised community awareness about the fact that a Safety Net exists.